 Some things to keep in mind when you report a work injury:

 - If you don’t report an injury within the four-day period, a judge can reduce some of your benefits.

 - The statute of limitations for most claims in Colorado is 2 years.
 This means that most claims must be filed with the Colorado Division of Workers’ Compensation within two (2) years of the injury.

-- The sooner you report your injury, the better.
+- The sooner you report your workplace injury, the better.